 - or you can engage with your website visitors.

-However your first connection happens, you need to proactively seek to offer help to potential clients.
-Learn about their problems and work out a tailored solution that will make their lives better, at a price that works for both them and you.
+However your first connections happen, don’t start by asking for work.
+First, seek to offer help to those potential clients.
+Learn about their problems and opportunities first, then work out how you can help them succeed, at a price that works for both them and you.

-Common mistakes at this stage are to either sit back and wait for the website to deliver customers, or to “spray and pray” with undifferentiated pitches and emails.
-Unless you get very lucky, both these approaches will fail.
+Common mistakes at this stage are to either sit back and wait for your web presence to deliver customers, or to “spray and pray” with undifferentiated pitches and emails.
+Most likely both of these approaches will fail.

-A smaller number of thoughtful, personalised proposals almost always pays off best.
-You may want to consider taking on some voluntary projects to get a bit of experience under your belt – that way, it’s easier to land that first paying client.
+A smaller number of thoughtful, personalised thoughtful discussions almost always pays off best.
+You may also want to consider taking on some pro bono projects to get a bit of experience under your belt – that way, it’s easier to land that first paying client.

 8. Manage your finances